hayde0264/CS-Degree/Version-Control/Git/Answers/whatIs(git status).md

 **git status** - will show which branch you're on as well as the state of files in your directory

-- make sure your in a directory that contains a git repository (git init)

 ## Syntax
 > git status